-Although the unwritten use of a racial floor by legislators may seem repugnant at first blush, the interpretation of predominance proposed by the Plaintiffs and the dissent has quite serious repercussions.
-If the use of a BVAP threshold - any BVAP threshold - is sufficient to trigger strict scrutiny in the absence of a facial manifestation in the lines themselves through the subordination of traditional redistricting principles, then the constitutionality of the Voting Rights Act - as applied to redistricting - would be drawn into question.
-More fundamentally, the compatibility of the Fourteenth Amendment's Equal Protection Clause and the Fifteenth Amendment's Enforcement Clause might be drawn into question.
-The Court does not believe that the
+Although the unwritten use of a racial floor by legislators may seem repugnant at first blush, the interpretation of predominance proposed by the Plaintiffs and the dissent has guite serious repercussions.11 If the use of a BVAP threshold any BVAP threshold - is sufficient to trigger strict scrutiny in the absence of a facial manifestation in the lines themselves the subordination of traditional redistricting through principles, then the constitutionality of the Voting Rights Act - as applied to redistricting - would be drawn into question.
+Fourteenth fundamentally, the compatibility of the More Equal Protection Clause Fifteenth and the Amendment's

-&lt;sup>11 The dissent contends that we need not grapple with the issues that follow because we are faced with a "more narrow question."
+11 The dissent contends that we need not grapple with the issues that follow because we are faced with a "more narrow question."
 See post at 163-64.
 But incrementalism does not demand that the Court ignore the clear consequences of two different judicial constructions when weighing which to adopt.
 If one sets us on a path to constitutional conflict and one avoids that path, we think that the latter is to be preferred.